-It’s not pretty to look at, tasty to eat, or a juicy tidbit to tell our friends, but without it you can kiss the hopes of a great garden goodbye.
+It’s not pretty to look at, tasty to eat, or a juicy tidbit to tell our friends, but without it, you can kiss the hopes of a great garden goodbye.
 What is it?

-So how do you get it?
+So how do you get great soil?

 To start with most of us don’t have it naturally.